lsoares/domain-driven-arch-python/README.md

 ## Commands

 - Run app: `uvicorn web.main:app`
-- Run tests: `pytest`
+- Run tests: `poetry run pytest`

 ## Challenge

 1. The Grinch has secretly broken the code and the tests are not passing...
 2. What are the uses cases, entities and ports?
 What are the primary adapters?
-And secondary?
+And secondary? use cases: createuser, listusers entities: user ports: userrepository primary a: web secondary adapters: userrepoinmem
 3. Let's prevent repeated emails.
 Here's the test:
     ```python
     def test_cant_create_repeated_user():